hyperledger-archives/grid-rfcs/0000-product.md

 organization is stored with the product in an “owner” field.

 Updates to products is restricted to agents acting on behalf of the organization stored in the product’s owner field.
 Only property fields can be updated.
+They are updated by providing a complete and updated list of the properties, and overwrites the entire list of property values.
 Product_id, product_namespace, and owner fields are immutable.

 Deletion of products is restricted to agents acting on behalf of the organization in the product’s owner field.
 A setting will turn off deletion